Professor names beetle species after 'Game of Thrones'

 LINCOLN, Neb.
 (AP) — A Nebraska entomologist has named three of his eight newest beetle discoveries after the dragons from the HBO series "Game of Thrones" and George R.R.
 Martin book series "A Song of Ice and Fire."

-The Omaha World-Herald reports that University of Nebraska-Lincoln professor Brett Ratcliffe named the new scarab beetle species drogoni, rhaegali and viserioni.
-The names are Latinized versions of three dragons featured in the popular fictional work.
+University of Nebraska-Lincoln professor Brett Ratcliffe named the new scarab beetle species drogoni, rhaegali and viserioni, The Omaha World-Herald reported .
+The names are Latinized versions of Drogon, Rhaegal and Viserion, three dragons owned by Daenerys Targaryen's character in the fictional work.

 Information from: Omaha World-Herald, http://www.omaha.com